machinezone/IXWebSocket/README.md

 ### Error notification

 A message will be fired when there is an error with the connection.
-The message type will be `ix::WebSocket_MessageType_Error`.
+The message type will be `ix::WebSocketMessageType::Error`.
 Multiple fields will be available on the event to describe the error.

 ```
 webSocket.setOnMessageCallback(